The cornerstone of our community life is Shabbat.

 We begin our main Shabbat worship service at 11:00am.
 Our Shabbat service combines some of the traditional liturgy and Torah service of the synagogue with a worship service and a message.
 The result is a kind of hybrid service that includes some of the richest and most powerful dynamics of both the traditional and modern.

 Shabbat service begins with Modeh Ani and the Sh'ma, and then we sing or read a few liturgical blessings.
-After that we have our Torah service which includes blessings, both a kids and adults drash (a short sharing/teaching) on the weekly Torah portion from one of our members, and a blessing prayed over the children.
+After that we have our Torah service which includes both a kids and adults drash (a short sharing/teaching) on the weekly Torah portion from one of our members, and a blessing prayed over the children.

 Our congregation is a type of family-integrated community, and children join us in service.
 There are crayons and coloring pages available to keep their hands busy.
 We also have a nursery available for our babies and toddlers after the kids drash.